 Tracy is married to husband, Lee, and together they have three beautiful daughters and a granddaughter.
 The family currently resides in Brookhaven, Georgia.

-Rhonda Breland-Gil joined the Foundation of Wesley Woods in the year 2000 and currently, she serves as Manager of Grants and Administration.
-Prior to this position, she served as Grants and Service Coordinator, and prior to that, she served as Donor Relations Specialist.
-During her tenure at Wesley Woods, she has assumed responsibility for a wide range of tasks including the preparation of grant proposals and foundation reports, the research of prospective donors, the preparation of the Foundation’s marketing materials, the coordination of the Annual and Employee Giving Campaigns, the development of the Foundation’s first website, the management of the donor database, and the daily processing of donor gifts.
+Rhonda joined the Foundation of Wesley Woods in 2000 and serves as Manager of Grants and Administration.
+During her tenure at the Foundation, Rhonda has been responsible for a wide range of tasks including the preparation of grant proposals and foundation reports, research of prospective donors, coordination of the Annual and Employee Giving Campaigns, development of the Foundation’s first website, management of the donor database, and the daily processing of donor gifts.

-Originally from Houston, Texas, Rhonda came to Atlanta to attend Emory University, from which she obtained a Bachelor of Arts Degree in English in 1990.
+Originally from Houston, TX, Rhonda came to Atlanta to attend Emory University where she obtained a BA in English.
+She is an avid pet lover and fervent reader.

-As the Donor Relations Manager for the Foundation, Kelli is responsible for many of our day-to-day tasks such as gift coding, database management, and donor mailings.
-She is an integral part of the Development team with key roles in Heroes, Saints & Legends and the Mother’s Day Offering, as well as the Annual Fund.
+Kelli serves as the Donor Relations Manager for the Foundation and is considered our database management guru.
+She is responsible for many of our day-to-day accounting and reconciliation tasks including database management, gift coding and reporting, and donor mailings.
+She is an integral part of the Development team with key functions in our Heroes, Saints & Legends fundraising gall and the annual Mother’s Day Offering taken by North Georgia Conference Methodist Churches, as well as the Annual Fund.